Sports Medicine Courses for Athletic Trainers, Physical Therapists, and Other Orthopaedic Professionals

 Find Your Next CME Opportunity

-FORE currently offers 2 conferences focused exclusively on orthopaedic sports medicine.
+FORE currently offers 3 conferences focused exclusively on orthopaedic sports medicine.
 The Detroit Sports Medicine Symposium (Plymouth, Michigan) provides attendees with instruction on how to manage musculoskeletal injuries experienced by athletes in a range of sports.
-This sports medicine course emphasizes utilizing a multi-faceted approach that incorporates evidence-based strategies used across specialties to improve patient outcomes.
+This sports medicine course emphasizes utilization of a multi-faceted approach that incorporates evidence-based strategies across specialties to improve patient outcomes.

-Practitioners who treat baseball players at all levels will find tremendous value in our Baseball Sports Medicine conference (New York, New York).
-At this conference, leaders in baseball sports medicine will share their personal insights and current recommendations for treating, rehabilitating, and preventing injuries in baseball players.
+Practitioners who treat baseball players at all levels will find tremendous value in our conference, Baseball Sports Medicine: Game-Changing Concepts (New York, New York).
+At this conference, leaders in baseball sports medicine will share their personal insights and current recommendations for preventing, treating, and rehabilitating injuries in pitchers and position players.
 In previous years, topics of discussion have included:

 - Physical examination techniques